Find the cheapest business electricity prices online.Get a new quote

 9. Replace Inefficient Equipment

-Consider changing high use energy equipment for the low energy equivalent.
+Consider changing high energy consumption equipment for the low energy equivalent.
 For example, ink jet printers use 90% less energy than laser jet printers, and the quality is almost the same.
 Laptop computers use 82% less energy than their desktop equivalent.

 10. Timing Helps Efficiency

-Consider installing timers for heating and cooling systems so they’re off when there is no one on the premises but come on at the right times.
+Consider installing timers for heating and cooling systems so that they are turned off when there is no one on the premises, but able to switch back on at the right times.

-Many of the energy efficiency measures are a lifestyle change for most people and staff.
-In order for them to work effectively, they need to be communicated internally with management support to make any changes work.
+Many of the energy efficiency measures will require a lifestyle change for most people and staff.
+In order for them to work effectively, they need to be communicated internally with management support.

-Perhaps data from your energy consumption reports could be communicated each week so everyone is aware of the consumption in the business.
-Additionally, targeting improvements together with reward systems where any savings are passed back to the employees could be implemented.
-Making a few changes on usage and negotiating down prices can have a huge effect on the costs of your annual bills.
+Perhaps communicate data from your energy consumption reports each week so that everyone is aware of the consumption in the business.
+Additionally, targeting improvements together with reward systems where savings are passed back to the employees could be help to improve engagement.
+Ultimately, making a few changes to your business energy usage and negotiating down prices can have a huge effect on the costs of your annual bills.